grantjenks/python-sortedcontainers/README.rst

 ## More Containers

 * priority queue - maybe better term as a "PriorityDict": a map-like object for which iteration depends on the ordering of the values
+  - dict for mapping
+  - sortedlist of (value, key) tuples for ordering
+  - require keys and values to be orderable
+  - require values to be hashable

 ## Better Testing